FOOD LABELS AND FOOD PACKAGING

 FRONT OF PACK LABELLING

-The third place where you can find out about sugars is typically on the front-of-pack where you may find a Reference Intake label, a traffic-light label or a combination of the two.
+You may also find information about sugars on the front-of-pack on a Reference Intake label, a traffic-light label or a combination of the two.

 REFERENCE INTAKE AND TRAFFIC LIGHT LABELS

-Reference Intake labels show you the energy (both in kJ and kcals, but most of us know these as calories) per 100g or per 100ml, and the amounts of energy, fat, saturates, sugars and salt in a serving or a portion, along with the % Reference Intake of each nutrient and energy value.
+Reference Intake labels show you the energy (both in kJ and kcals - calories) per 100g or per 100ml, and the amounts of energy, fat, saturates, sugars and salt in a serving or a portion, along with the % Reference Intake (RI) of each nutrient and energy value, basd on an average woman's RIs.

 A traffic-light label will contain the same information found in a Reference Intake label, but will have a traffic